We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 Our research and development projects are funded by a variety of organizations and through grants from the European Union and the Welsh and United Kingdom governments.
 They not only benefit our clients, but they also contribute to the economic development and increase employment opportunities in South Wales where we are located.

 Since 2002 we have participated in over 30 projects.
 This page highlights some of our current collaborations.
+Contact us for more information about collaborations.

 Europe Map with 22 Microchip Collaborative Partners Locations

-Collaborations Include:
+Featured Collaborations

 CSconnected